tripu/Vita/life.md

 Avoid.
 * Always apply the [principle of charity](https://en.wikipedia.org/wiki/Principle_of_charity).
 * It makes no sense to talk about the &ldquo;winner&rdquo; of a debate.
-* It is absurd when people say things like *&ldquo;I know that's how things are; and no matter what you say, I won't change my mind!&rdquo;* or *&ldquo;I don't care what you say or what your arguments are; you're never going to convince me!&rdquo;*.
+* It is absurd when people say things like *&ldquo;I know what is true; and no matter what you say, I won't change my mind!&rdquo;* or *&ldquo;I don't care what you say or what your arguments are; you're never going to convince me!&rdquo;*.
-  That idea *alone* disqualifies anyone in a rational discussion; it is much worse than using an *ad hominem* argument, or wielding faulty logic.
+  That approach to discussion *alone* disqualifies anyone in a rational discussion; it is much worse than using an *ad hominem* argument, or wielding faulty logic.
   Never say that (and never *think* that).

 ## 4 Fashion

-* **#Fashion** as can \[should?\] be ignored, as long as doing so does not put you in such an outdated or ridiculous position as to severely damage your image, reputation or relevant expectations of people about you.
+* **#Fashion** can \[should?\] be ignored, as long as doing so does not put you in such an outdated or ridiculous position as to severely damage your image, reputation or relevant expectations of people about you.
 **#Trends** and **#memes** not backed by instrumental convenience or reason are pointless, and might even be expensive and time–consuming, so they can be safely ignored, too.